omdaCh/angular-gemini/README.md

 # Angular + Gemini

-This project demonstrates how to integrate CKEditor (open-source version) into an Angular application.
-It explores advanced features such as custom theming, editor enabling/disabling, and localization with support for English and Arabic.
+This project demonstrates how to create an AI-Powered chatbot application using Angular and google Gemini pro.
+The chatbot web application can handle text and image prompting.

 ## 🛠️ Key Technologies
 - **Frontend** Angular 17